Submitty/submitty.github.io/_docs/developer/testing/linting_static_analysis.md

 5. Now run ``php vendor/bin/phpcs --extensions=php ./app`` inside your ``site`` directory.
 You can change ``./app`` if you want to lint only a specific file.

-The PHP code of Submitty is linted using [phpcs](https://github.com/squizlabs/PHP_CodeSniffer).

 See also: [PHP Style Guide](/developer/coding_style_guide/php)

 ## PHP Static Analysis